MaximeNdutiye/ORION/README.md

 Run `make setupAWS` after mounting the **.csv** inside the container in `/go`

+or manually setup credentials yourself using `aws configure` inside the container

 ### Running the container
 Run and mount the needed dirrectories into the container